sunnypilot/sunnypilot/README.md

 3. Input the installation URL per [Recommended Branches](#-recommended-branches).
 Example: ```bit.ly/sp-release-c3```[^4] (note: `https://` is not requirement on the comma three)
 4. Complete the rest of the installation following the onscreen instructions.

+Requires further assistance with software installation?
+Join the [sunnypilot Discord server](https://discord.sunnypilot.com) and message us in the `#installation-help` channel.

   </details>

   <details>